ethereum-oasis-op/baseline/baseline/core/persistence/README.md

 ## Building

 You can build the package locally with `npm run build`.
-The build compiles the Baseline utility and its dependencies as a flat file and outputs it to `dist/persistence.js`.
+The build compiles the Baseline persistence package and its dependencies as a flat file and outputs it to `dist/`.